 The typical soldier of the Red Army still lived a life full of boredom and hardship with little comfort, bad food and even worse clothes.
 Nevertheless, the average soldier was still better off than the industrial worker or collective farmer.The upgrading of the uniforms of the Red Army did not begin until the end of 1935, when the uniform shown on the right was introduced in December.
-In winter, a silver-grey cloak was worn in a tsarist cut.
+In winter, a silver-gray cloak was worn in a tsarists cut.
 At the same time the traditional rank titles Lieutenant, Captain, Major and Colonel were reintroduced.
-New uniforms in steel grey for tank crews and blue for air force officers completed the first major redesign of Red Army uniforms.
+New uniforms in steel gray for tank crews and blue for air force officers completed the first major redesign of Red Army uniforms.

 By decree of the Presidium of the Supreme Council of the Soviet Union of 7 May 1940, the rank of General was awarded to those General Officers who had the good fortune to survive the purges of 1937 and 1938.